 The term “Generics” when used in reference to pharmaceutical products, indicates a product that is identical or comparable to the brand name product in strength, dosage, administration, and performance.
 It has the same active ingredients in the same quantity and so has same use and similar efficacy.
 The best part about these medications is that they come with a much lower price tag then the branded version.
-Nuheart is a generic version of Heartgard, a well-known heartworm preventive for dogs.
+Nuheart is a generic version of Heartgard, a well-known heartworm prevention for dogs.

 Similarities and differences between Heartgard and Nuheart

 |Large sized chewables with beefy flavor||Small sized tablets with beefy flavor|